ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/button-implementation.md

 ### Step 5: Add everything to the board struct.

-In the definition of the board struct add a field for the `struct Buttons` In the pub `fn init()` function.
-Add the button field to the instantiation of the Board struct, assigning the pins you defined earlier to the respective buttons.
+In the definition of the `struct Board` add a field for the `struct Buttons`.
+In the pub `fn init()` function, where `Board` is instantiated, add the button field, assigning the pins you defined earlier to the respective buttons.

 <!-- Solution Code Snippet -->